Kerry Intermediate Hurling Championship: Knockout stage

-Semi-finals: The 2 group winners and 2 group runners-up contest this round.
-A group winner will play a group runner-up of another group.
+Semi-finals: The remaining 2 group winners face the winner of the quarter-finals.
 The two winners from these two games advance to the final.

 Final: The two semi-final winners contest the final.
 The winning team are declared champions and are promoted to the Kerry Senior Hurling Championship.

-Relegation

-There is no direct relegation to the Kerry Junior Hurling Championship.

 Qualification

 At the end of the championship, the winning club qualify to the subsequent Munster Junior Club Hurling Championship.

 Teams

-2025 Teams
+2026 Teams

-The 9 teams competing in the 2025 Kerry Intermediate Hurling Championship are:
+The 9 teams competing in the 2026 Kerry Intermediate Hurling Championship are: